ObjectDB Database Search

 jakarta.persistence.criteria.ListJoin

-the string-based API may need to specify the type resulting from the Path.get operation in order ... an association or element collection for which an order column has been defined.
+the string-based API may need to specify the type resulting from the Path.get operation in order to avoid ... an association or element collection for which an order column has been defined.
 Returns: expression

 jakarta.persistence.OrderBy.value